ZacBlanco/zacblanco.github.io/education/social-psychology/notes-3.md

 - Stress can cause rise to a need for affiliation
 - Embarrassment can lead to solitude.

-**Loneliness**: A feeling of deprication about esisting social relations.
+**Loneliness**: A feeling of deprivation about existing social relations.

-**Mere Exposure Effect**: The phenomenom whereby the more often people are exposed to a stimulus, the more positvely they evaluate that stimulus.
+**Mere Exposure Effect**: The phenomenon whereby the more often people are exposed to a stimulus, the more positivelythey evaluate that stimulus.

 **Proximity Effect**: Physical closeness of one another will stimulate.

-- In our minds we see that physically attrctive indicidual also possess desirable personality characteristics.
+- In our minds we see that physically attractive individual also possess desirable personality characteristics.

-**Matching Hypothesis**: The proposition tha tpeople are attracted to others who are similar in physical attractiveness.
+**Matching Hypothesis**: The proposition that people are attracted to others who are similar in physical attractiveness.

 **Reciprocity**: A mutual exchange between what we give and receive-- for example, liking those who like us.